-A consortium of local universities, further education (FE) colleges, councils, enterprise partners and Deloitte is working together to respond to the UK’s digital skills gap, with a focus on the South West.
+A consortium of local universities, further education (FE) colleges, councils, enterprise partners and Deloitte are working together to respond to the UK’s digital skills gap, with a focus on the South West.
 This consortium has been chosen by the Department for Education (DfE) to deliver a series of funded Skills Bootcamps in digital subjects at locations across the region.
 This programme of Skills Bootcamps will provide learners with best-in-class digital skills courses, deliver resilient pathways to work and create a new, skilled talent pool for local employers.

 The University of Bath (the consortium lead), Bath Spa University, the University of the West of England (UWE Bristol), Wiltshire College & University Centre and Gloucestershire University have collaborated with the Institute of Coding (IoC), iStart/Restart, Deloitte and Digital Engineering Technology and Innovation (DETI) to develop and deliver six new Skills Bootcamps offering short courses in critically needed digital skills.
 Topics will include creative computing, cyber security, data science, software engineering, games development and agritech.